goerwin/keyremapper/README.md

 - drag a file with win + c and open alt + tab doesnt work
 - LWin + D weird behavior when pressed twice (FIXED)
 - ctrl + alt + supr, open the task manager, luego alt + tab no funciona
+- get a text selected, press down capslock, see how the selection is lost (FIXED)